Va-Ns/Spatial-Pyramid-Matching/README.md

 This repository contains MATLAB code for performing spatial pyramid matching on a dataset of scene categories.
 The project includes various scripts for feature extraction, dictionary formation, and classification using support vector machines (SVM).

-## Project Highlights

-- **Feature Extraction**: Utilizes dense SIFT descriptors to identify points of interest in images.
-- **Dictionary Formation**: Forms a dictionary of visual words using k-means clustering.
-- **Classification**: Uses a Support Vector Machine classifier with hyperparameter optimization.

 ## Project Structure

 - **denseSIFTVN.m**: Extracts dense SIFT descriptors from the images.